Development and Validation of the PIERS (Pre-eclampsia Integrated Estimate of RiSk) models

 - Payne BA, Groen H, Platt R, Von Dadelszen P, Hutcheon JA, Understanding sources of overfitting in clinical prediction models: The contributions of variable coding, variable selection and parameter estimation.
 J Clin Epi.
 In press.

-Our goal is to develop methodology for updating the prediction model after clinical implementation and to use these new methods to update the miniPIERS model as needed.
+Future goals include: develop methodology for updating the prediction model after clinical implementation and to use these new methods to update the miniPIERS model as needed.